Skip to content

 All third-year students will complete practical experiences in their specific areas of interest.
 These may be accrued by placements at local gymnasiums, working with clients for injury rehabilitation, nutrition, physical conditioning and performance assessment and improvement.
 Students will also have the opportunity to undertake research projects with clients and work alongside respected industry professionals.

-Discover the exciting world of sport and exercise science.
-Press the play button and find out about study options and career pathways.
+Discover the exciting world of sport and exercise science and press the play button to find out about our study options and career pathways.

 View programme modules